What are robotic palletizers?

-That being said, these systems can be fast – as much as 2,000-cycles-per-hour fast.
-For an example of how the speed, accuracy, and dexterity of robots can be leveraged to improve order cycle times, see our case study here.
+That being said, these systems are fast – up to 2,000-cycles-per-hour fast.
+For an example of how the speed, accuracy, and dexterity of robots can be leveraged to improve order cycle times, download our order cycle time case study.

 As with any automation, realizing the ROI of an automated palletizer requires first the selection of the appropriate robotic solution, and then its proper implementation.
 At PeakLogix, our mission is to understand your goals, needs, and aspirations, so that we can apply our more than 30 years of experience in the material handling industry to find the best solution to meet your needs.

 There are many benefits to an automated palletizing process.
 Most are true of both conventional and robotic palletizing.